Fl0r14n/ngx-oauth/README.md

 > Ngx-oauth is an angular library for OAuth 2.0 login, the library supports all the 4 flows: resource, implicit, authorization code and client credentials.

+> Supports OIDC

+> `PKCE` support for authorization code with code verification

 ### How to

 To start using the `ngx-oauth` you need to import and configure the `OAuthModule` module.